Brink's Prepaid Mastercard® Review

 - Refer-a-Friend: You can get $20 when you refer a friend to Brink’s (so does your friend).

-- Virtual Card Numbers: Get extra security when making online purchases by creating a temporary “virtual” card number for a one-time purchase.
+- Virtual Card Numbers: When making online purchases you can create a temporary “virtual” card number for a one-time purchase to avoid using your actual card number online.

 - Text Alerts: Brink’s users can set up customizable, on-demand text alerts.
-You can receive alerts for transactions, deposits, or when approaching budget limits.
+You can receive alerts for transactions and deposits based on your settings.

 - Purchase Cushion: The Brink’s card may cover a transaction for up to $10 over your balance.
 It’s discretionary but it’s also fee-free.